-Sort by relevance
+Sort by Relevance link

-RSS: XML, JSON, OL
+RSS: XML, JSON, OL Options

 Clicking on these fields (on the upper right corner of the table of documents) will yield a screen with the output of your search.
 The limit for the dynamic feed is 1500.
 When you perform a search on your KB site, the dynamic search results can be accessed as an RSS feed.
 This is useful for groups that would like to consume KB content within another web site or web application.
-Please see KB User's Guide - General - RSS Display Options for more information.
+Please see KB User's Guide - General Info - RSS Display Options for more information.

-See UW-Madison Unified KnowledgeBase link
+"See UW-Madison Unified KnowledgeBase" link

 Clicking on this link will take you to the KB Unified site where you will find relevant documents on other KB external sites.
 The number next to the link denotes how many relevant documents are available to you on the Unified site.

-1 2 3...Next linked numbers
+"1 2 3...Next" linked numbers

 Search partner public sites/ Relevant documents from partner public sites